GoInterject/GoInterject.github.io/Contributing.md

 ### Jekyll Front Matter

-The Jekyll front matter is a list of meta data at the top of the md file.
+The Jekyll front matter is a list of meta data at the top of the MD file.
 It is important that this front matter is accurate, complete, and formatted correctly.

 The following are the entries and their descriptions for the front matter: